bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

 ----------------

-In this set of experiments, I first asked :code:`gpt-4o` to generate 100 random facts that I would use an input data, which I put on
+In this set of experiments, I first asked :code:`gpt-4o` to generate 100 random facts that I would then use as input data, which I put on `Github <https://github.com/bjlkeng/sandbox/blob/master/llm_fixed_point/100_facts.txt>`__.
-`Github <https://github.com/bjlkeng/sandbox/blob/master/llm_fixed_point/100_facts.txt>`__.
-I ran similar then asked the LLM to either summarize or rephrase the input data.
+Similar to above, I then asked the LLM to either summarize or rephrase the input data over and over again.
 Figure 2 shows the results in terms of lines (where each fact is on a line).

 .. figure:: /images/llm_fixed_point-random_facts.png
   :height: 350px